-The annual Evelyn Lee Visiting Scholar Lecture in Cultural Competency and Diversity is sponsored by the UCSF Department of Psychiatry Diversity Committee and the UCSF Office of Diversity and Outreach in remembrance of Evelyn Lee, EdD, who served as a clinical faculty member for more than twenty years before her passing in 2003.
-The lectureship aims to further her mission of expanding diversity, equity and inclusion in the field of mental health by bringing prominent experts to share their experiences and expertise with campus trainees, faculty and staff.
+The annual Evelyn Lee Visiting Scholar Lecture in Cultural Competency and Diversity is sponsored by the UCSF Department of Psychiatry and Behavioral Sciences Diversity Committee in remembrance of Evelyn Lee, EdD, who served as a clinical faculty member for more than twenty years before her passing in 2003.
+The lectureship aims to to further her mission of expanding diversity, equity and inclusion in the field of mental health by bringing prominent experts to share their experiences and expertise with campus trainees, faculty, and staff.

 About this year's honoree

 Carola Suárez-Orozco, PhD, is a distinguished professor of counseling and school psychology at the University of Massachusetts Boston and is the co-founder of Re-Imagining Migration.
 Her books include Children of Immigration, Learning a New Land, as well as the Transitions: The Development of the Children of Immigrants.

 She has been and continues to be interested in the ways in which the experience of immigration shapes children and their families.
 Dr. Suárez-Orozco's body of research uses mixed-methodological strategies to elucidate the child, adolescent, and young adult experience of immigration in order to examine learning and identity processes.
 Of late, her work is focused increasingly on classroom bias and bridging the compassion gap, especially as it relates to immigrant-origin children and youth which now account for over a quarter of the student population.